freebsd/freebsd-quarterly/2018q3/00_REPORT.md

 sys/boot and lib/libstand).
 It covers all the code that the project provides that interacts with the hardware before the kernel starts.

-The LUA interpreter we added earlier in the year was made default this quarter.
-Due to undiagnosed booting issues, however, it has been disabled on sparc64 and all powerpc.
+The LUA interpreter that was added earlier in 2018 was made default in 2018Q3.
+Due to undiagnosed booting issues, the LUA interpreter has been disabled on sparc64 and all powerpc.
 The LUA interpreter is scheduled to replace the FORTH interpreter entirely in FreeBSD 13, although the FORTH interpreter will remain available as a build option in FreeBSD
 12. The plans are not to remove the FORTH loader for about a year after 12.0 release, or approximately January 2020.
-Platforms not currently working have until that date to resolve the issues.
+Platforms not currently working with the LUA interpreter have until that date to resolve the issues.

-At this point, the LUA scripts implement everything that FORTH scripts did.
+At this point, the LUA scripts implement everything that the FORTH scripts did.
 Where there was ambiguity in the spec, or where the FORTH scripts were more forgiving that was strictly documented, every effort has been made to improve the documentation and follow the old FORTH